David Lowery (musician)

-David Charles Lowery (born September 10, 1960) is an American guitarist, vocalist, songwriter, mathematician, and activist.
+David Charles Lowery (born September 10, 1960) is an American musician and academic.
 He is the founder of the alternative rock band Camper Van Beethoven and the co-founder of Cracker, a more traditional rock band.
 Lowery released his first solo album, The Palace Guards, in February 2011.

-Biography
+Although both Cracker and Camper Van Beethoven continue to play live dates, since 2016 Lowery has focused on issuing new studio recordings only as a solo artist.

-Personal life and music career
+Early life and education

-Lowery was born in San Antonio, Texas, the son of a career Air Force father.
+Lowery was born in San Antonio, Texas, where his father was stationed with United States Air Force.
 He has described his parents as "a hillbilly and an English working-class woman."
-His family moved around a great deal during his youth before settling in Redlands, California, where he attended high school.
+Due to his father's career, Lowery's family moved frequently before settling in Redlands, California, where he attended high school.
 He became involved in music as a member of the band Sitting Ducks, who played a mixture of punk and acid rock, along with what Lowery described as "fake Russian-sounding music."

+Career

-Sitting Ducks evolved into Camper Van Beethoven, formed in 1983 in Santa Cruz, California.
+Lowery's band, Sitting Ducks, evolved into Camper Van Beethoven, formed in 1983 in Santa Cruz, California.
 The band is best known for its cover of the Status Quo song "Pictures of Matchstick Men" from the Key Lime Pie LP and its original composition "Take the Skinheads Bowling," from the band's 1985 debut LP, Telephone Free Landslide Victory which was later featured in the Michael Moore movie Bowling for Columbine.

 In the early 1990s, Lowery formed Cracker with guitarist and long-time friend Johnny Hickman and bassist Davey Faragher.
 Cracker rejected the indie-rock sound of Camper Van Beethoven in favor of a more traditional, roots-rock sound.
 Cracker's most successful hits are "Teen Angst (What the World Needs Now)" from the band's eponymous LP, released in 1992, and "Low", from 1993's Kerosene Hat.
 Cracker continues to perform today, although Camper Van Beethoven has also reformed, releasing a cover of the entire Fleetwood Mac album Tusk in 2002 and several new albums of original music, beginning with New Roman Times in 2004.

 From 1990 to 1995, Lowery and Hickman also collaborated frequently with German band Freiwillige Selbstkontrolle (a/k/a FSK) and were occasionally listed as full members.
 Lowery produced and performed on the FSK albums Son Of Kraut (1991), The Sound Of Music (1993) and International (1995), to which he also contributed some of his own compositions (e.g. "Red Sonja" and "Dr Bernice" on The Sound of Music).
 Both Lowery and Hickman also joined FSK for concert tours in Europe and the US.